sreedevi-langoju/12weekawsworkshopchallenge/week11/Labs/HighVolumeEmailAutomation_Using_SES_And_CodeWhisperer.md

 * select the "Configuration" tab.
 Scroll down to the "Environment variables" section.
 * Click on the "Edit" button to add or modify environmental variables.
-* Add Key-Value pairs: Here, you can add key-value pairs for our environmental variables SES_REGION, SES_SOURCE_EMAIL, SES_DESTINATION_EMAILS.
+* Add Key-Value pairs: Here, you can add key-value pairs for our environmental variables SES_REGION, SES_SOURCE_EMAIL, SES_DESTINATION_EMAILS.click on "Save" to apply the changes.

     For example: SES_REGION : us-east-1 <br>
                 SES_SOURCE_EMAIL : test1@gmail.com <br>